phymucs/460d60d2c25a118c67dcbfdd37f27d6c/README.md

 ## Data
 #### Download

 We ran experiments on a total of 6 datasets.
-Preprocessed data is availabled under `data/`.
+You may download our processed data [here](https://people.csail.mit.edu/yujia/files/distributional-signatures/data.zip).

 | Dataset | Notes |
 |---|---|